lehenbauer/unmixer/README.md

 If all goes well, the status will conclude with "All Done." and all your stems and backing tracks should be present in your Save-to folder.

 ### developers developers developers developers

-clone the repo
+If you are interested in banging on UnMixer, clone the repo and have at it.

-create a python venv that has wheel and the latest pip when building/testing, and activate it
+Create a python virtual environment with something like `python -m venv unmixenv` that has wheel, black the latest pip, and whatever I missed, when building/testing, and activate it.

-to run the program from the command line, `python3 UnMixer.py`
+to run the program from the command line, `python3 UnMixer.py`  This can be handy versus an icon launch because you might see more in the event of a failure.

 To build the release, `make build`.

-to build the disk image, you'll need brew
+to build the disk image, you'll need the [homebrew package manager](https://brew.sh) (and to install homebrew, you'll need Xcode -- but don't worry, it's free.)

-`brew install create-dmg`
+Once you've got brew up and running, install the create-dmg package by running `brew install create-dmg`.

-then use `make dmg`.
+After you've got a build, `make dmg` should make UnMixer.dmg in the top directory of UnMixer.